mozgunoglu/forking-workflow-exercise-nov/cauliflower_tacos.md

 - Caramelized red onions
 - Guacamole
 - Yogurt
-- Tortilla of choice, warmed in a dry pan
+- Tortilla of choice, warmed in a dry pa
+- Maybe there should be some garlic